rdiaz02/Adios_Mendeley/README.md

 Logic
 =====

-keywords are imported as tags.
+mendeley keywords and keywords are combined and then keywords are imported as tags in Zotero

+annote and mendnote (my own direct extraction from sqlite, to circumvent the bug in mendeley) are combined in annote, which is a note in Zotero

 Use bibitex from mend, and add fields and folders.
 Fields from sqlite, folders from sqlite plus some massaging.
 Restropectibvely, better to have